kentlouisetonino/tinkering-computer-vision/README.md

 ### Description
-> - All things I've learned in Kaggle learning platform will be stored here.
+> - All things I've learned in Kaggle learning platform will be srored here.